- SOTA Embedding Retrieval: Gemini + pgvector for Production Chat

 Simplifying Lambda Layer ARNs and Creating Custom Layers in AWS

-AWS Lambda Layers play a crucial role in simplifying the deployment process for Lambda functions.
-They provide an easy way to collect and manage Python packages as AWS Lambda (λ\lambda) Layers, streamlining the development workflow.
+AWS Lambda (λ) Layers play a crucial role in simplifying the deployment process for Lambda functions.
+They provide an easy way to collect and manage Python packages as AWS Lambda Layers, streamlining the development workflow.
 In this article, we'll explore how to use pre-existing Lambda Layers and create custom layers from scratch using Flask as an example.

 Keith's Layers for Easy Deployment

-If you're looking for readily available Lambda Layers, keith's Layers is a fantastic resource.
+If you're looking for readily available Lambda Layers, Keith's Layers1 is a fantastic resource.
 These layers make it incredibly convenient to deploy Python packages for AWS Lambda.
-You can quickly access a collection of Python Packages as AWS Lambda Layers, making the deployment process much more straightforward.

-Creating your own Custom Layers
+Creating Your Own Custom Layers

 Creating a custom Lambda Layer tailored to your specific needs is a powerful approach.
 Let's walk through the four main steps to create a Lambda Layer with Flask: